Canberra Crescent Condominium near Canberra Plaza and MRT station

 Located at the junction of Canberra Crescent and Canberra Street, the development is about 600m from the Canberra MRT station, Canberra Plaza, and Bukit Canberra, an integrated sports and community hub.

-Why Invest in Canberra Crescent Condo?
+Why Invest in Canberra Crescent Residences?

 • Reputable Developers: Kheng Leong and Low Keng Huat, well-known real estate developers with a long history in Singapore, are involved in a diverse portfolio of residential, commercial, and hospitality developments.